frommelmak/aws-scripts/README.md

 - For the first one It uses `mongodump` to perform a binary backup of your local or remote MongoDB instance.
 The dumped files are compressed in a tarball file and uploaded to a Amazon S3 bucket.
 - For the snapshot method, you can provide the data and / or the journal volumes and the script automatically will lock the database and will suspend all the writes during the backup process to ensure the consistency of the backup if required.

-For both methods, you can specify the number of copies to retain in the bucket or in the EC2 snapshot area.
+For the dump method, you can specify the number of copies to retain in the bucket or in the EC2 snapshot area.
 The oldest ones will be automatically removed.

 ```
 usage: s3-mongodump.py [-h] [-u USER] [-p PASSWORD] [-H HOST] [-d DATABASE]